From Euler to AI: Unifying Formulas for Mathematical Constants: Methodology for symbolic unification of formulas

+\begin{corollary} (Sufficiency of UMAPS.)
+If a coboundary matrix exists for two matrices and every rational-function entry of the coboundary matrix has polynomials of degree at most $d$, then running UMAPS with $N \geq 2d + 1$ suffices to recover the coboundary matrix. \end{corollary}

-Fig. \ref{fig:coboundary-steps} summarizes the flow of matching two canonical form formulas.
+\cref{fig:coboundary-steps} summarizes the flow of matching two canonical form formulas.
 Using this method, we find that formulas 1,2 and 5 from \cref{tab:canonicalization-examples} are equivalent and that formulas 3,4 are also equivalent.
 Refer to \cref{appendix-results-cmf-examples} for descriptions of how the algorithm is applied to these formulas, and refer to \cref{appendix-algs} for a listing of the algorithms involved.
+A study of the algorithms' sensitivity to hyperparameters is provided in \cref{appendix-sensitivity-study}.

 The same procedure is applied to each canonical form formula, measuring its $\delta$ value and relying on its continuity as a function of direction in the CMF to locate worthy directions that yield potential formula pairs for the coboundary algorithm.
 The matching algorithm is then applied between formulas and representative recurrences from the CMF.
 Finding a match between a formula and a CMF representative proves the formula is generated by the CMF.
-The full list of results is provided in \cref{tab:unified-formulas} and \cref{tab:collected-formulas}.
-Selected results for $\pi$ are detailed in the following section.
+The full list of results is provided in \cref{appendix-results-tables}.
+Selected results for $\pi$ are detailed in \cref{section-results}.